The Nine Peahens and the Golden Apples: Synopsis

-The prince returned to the castle and had the empress ask the dragon where he got the horse.
+The prince returned to the dragon’s palace and had the empress ask the dragon where he got the horse.
 The dragon related how a witch had a mare and foal, and that whoever watched over these for her for three days would get his pick of her horses, but that whoever failed in the task would lose his life.
-The prince travelled to the witch's house and noticed that, all around it poles had been set up, all but one of which had a skull upon it.
-She hired him to look after the horses.
-He watched all day, but fell asleep during the night - whereupon they escaped into the water.
+The prince travelled to the witch's house and noticed that all around it, poles had been set up, all but one of which had a skull upon it.
+The witch hired the prince to look after the horses.
+He watched all day, but fell asleep during the night - whereupon the mare and foal escaped into the water.
 Using the scale he had been given, the prince summoned the fish, who told him the charm with which to get them out.
-When he went back for dinner, the witch scolded the horse, listened to the excuse it gave for being recaptured by the prince and told it to try going among the foxes on the morrow.
+When he went back for dinner, the witch scolded the horse, listened to the excuse it gave for being recaptured by the prince, and told it to try going among the foxes on the morrow.
 The next day the prince used the fox hairs to summon the fox to retrieve the mare and foal, and, the day after that, the wolf hairs to call the wolf to retrieve them from among the wolves.

-When, at last, the prince came to claim his reward, he asked for the ugly horse in the corner and would not be dissuaded from his choice, but straightway hastened back to the castle on his new steed and carried off the empress.
-When the dragon saw this, he asked his horse whether he had time to eat and drink before setting off in pursuit, but the horse said he would not catch the fugitives, regardless of whether he ate first or set off straight away.
-Undaunted, the dragon set off anyway and, during the pursuit, the dragon's horse complained to the prince's of the effort involved in trying to catch him.
+When at last the prince came to claim his reward, he asked the witch for the ugly horse in the corner and would not be dissuaded from his choice, but straightaway hastened back to the castle on his new steed and carried off the empress.
+When the dragon saw this, he asked his horse whether he had time to eat and drink before setting off in pursuit, but the horse said he would not catch the fugitives, regardless of whether he ate first or set off immediately.
+Undaunted, the dragon set off anyway and, during the pursuit, the dragon's horse complained to the prince's steed of the effort involved in trying to catch him.
 The prince's horse asked the dragon's horse why it put up with it - whereupon the dragon's horse threw the dragon and killed him, and the empress rode it the rest of the way home.